All Episodes

 He's down for the struggle, so to speak.

-But now people are wondering if he's down for the struggle.
+But now people are wondering if he's down for the struggle because he didn't jump on this.

 He spoke five days after the incident.

-Well, of course, the same thing can be said for the drive-by's.
+Well, of course, the same thing can be said for the drive-bys.

-They didn't say anything until all hell broke loose a number of days later.
+The drive-bys and these perpetual guests in the perp show, they didn't say anything until all hell broke loose a number of days later.

-Melissa Harris Lacewell, a professor of politics and African American studies at Princeton, said that Obama missed an opportunity to prove himself to blacks and to white liberals, who would have wanted Obama to take the lead in denouncing the PERP.
+Melissa Harris Lacewell, a professor of politics and African American studies at Princeton, said that Obama missed an opportunity to prove himself to blacks and to white liberals who would have wanted Obama to take the lead in denouncing the perp.

-Tells me this is going to be his third rail, and race never goes away in politics.
+Melissa Harris Lacewell said this was so easy and his unwillingness to touch it tells me this is going to be his third rail and race never goes away in politics.

 Black people want to love Barack.